 How a Business Charge Card Works

-Most business charge cards are required to be paid off every month, but some allow longer repayment periods (60 days or more).
-Instead of having an approved credit limit, you’ll have no preset spending limit.
+You must pay off most business charge cards every month, but some allow longer repayment periods (60 days or more).
+Instead of having an approved credit limit, you’ll have no preset spending limit, making it a high limit business card.
 You can spend as much as you need, as long as you pay your entire balance off every billing period.

 If you have a small business credit card and pay it off in full every month, it would be similar to using a business charge card.
-With all things considered, if you can’t afford to pay off your balance in full monthly, then a charge card is not best for you.
+If you can’t afford to pay off your balance in full monthly, then a charge card is not best for you.
 Instead, a good card option would be a 0% APR business credit card.